WeiChenPan/cbpConverter/README.md

 ```
 install.packages(c("shiny", "shinydashboard", "DT", "readxl"))
 ```
-* step 3: Once the packages are installed, library them into your R session:
+* step 3: Once the packages are installed, library them into your R session.

 ## Tutorial